PixEye/juke-swgoh-bot/README.md

 ## Run it

-I use to run it by typing:
+I use to run the bot by simply typing:

-> node jk-bot.js ; date
+    node jk-bot.js ; date

 ## About the author